 You will be responsible for shipping your items in for the services.

 If any of the products sent in for services are not repairable you can apply the credit towards any Marshall Radio product within 90 days.
+Please see our product warranties.
+If your item is unrepairable and under warranty you will have the choice for a refund of the services or you can apply it towards another product.

 You will be charged for shipment at checkout for this service so you will not need to pay for shipment of the item(s) when they are ready to be returned.
 If you want to order additional items with the purchase of these services your additional items will be held until we can send it all back to you together.
 If you are needing the additional items sooner you will need to place a separate order or you will be charged for these items to be sent separately from your serviced items.